 Health, wellness and an active lifestyle have always been a huge part of Natalie’s life.
 Aside from holding her RMT Diploma from West Coast College of Massage Therapy, she has achieved certificates in Coaching Gymnastics, Yoga and Barre Fitness.
 With a diverse background in fitness, health and wellness – Natalie has a vast understanding of the human body.

 Natalie’s experience includes work with pre and post-natal women, soft tissue injuries, Parkinson’s, Multiple Sclerosis, seniors, end of life care and many desk job relevant cases.
 Through experience working with a wide range of people, Natalie’s hands have become versatile and able to adapt to her client’s needs including deep tissue therapy.

 Growing up as a competitive dancer, Sydney developed a fascination with the movement of the human body.
-She came to realize that the integrated system of the mind, body and breath were the surest route to balance.
-She was drawn to the Spa Therapy Program at the Vancouver School of Bodywork and Massage where she learned the value of massage in creating that system of balance in the body.
+She came to realize that an integrated system of mind, body and breath is a powerful facilitator for balance and healing.
+She pursued and completed the intensive Registered Massage Therapy Program at Vancouver College of Massage Therapy following the completion of the full time Bodywork Program at Vancouver School of Bodywork and Massage.

 Sydney has found fulfillment in her ability to help others.
-She constantly sought ways to build on her skills and to expand her knowledge of anatomy and treatment modalities, especially after a season as bodyworker for a Heli Ski Lodge.
-She then pursued and completed the intensive Registered Massage Therapy Program at Vancouver College of Massage Therapy.
+She has constantly sought ways to build on her skills and to expand her knowledge of anatomy and treatment modalities.
+She believes in the importance of listening and treating the body as a whole while addressing the symptoms and underlying causes.